epsitec-sa/electrum/README.md

 # Electrum

-**Electrum** simplifies a framework agnostic declaration of React components and is used internally by [Epsitec SA](https://github.com/epsitec-sa/) to bridge the gap with its _Xcraft toolchain_ and with its _Lydia framework_.
+**Electrum** simplifies framework-agnostic declaration of React components and is used internally by [Epsitec SA](https://github.com/epsitec-sa/) to bridge the gap with its _Xcraft toolchain_ and with its _Lydia framework_.